Nitive/react-minimal-boilerplate/README.md

-React Minimal Boilerplate
+# React Minimal Boilerplate
----

 This project is minimal environment for React projects.
 About 20 lines of configuration, nothing more.
-This is for people who know nothing about React ecosystem and do not want to learn Webpack, Redux, react-router, react-transform and other together.
+This is for people who know nothing about React ecosystem and do not want to learn Webpack, Redux, react-router, react-transform, etc together.

 ## Do I need to use it in my React project?
 No. This is stuff for beginners to start learning React without big knowledges in tooling and React ecosystem.
 It does not have some important optimisation for production.

 ## What inside?